vista-art/fragmentcolor/rfc/0001-pl-video-processor-proposal.md

   - **Cons:**
     - It would increase the package size.
     - It would greatly decrease performance.
-    - Distribution to WebAssembly or native Android/iOS is not clear, it could be more complex.
+    - Distribution to WebAssembly or native Android/iOS can be more complex.

 - **Reduce scope: Make a tiny GPU rendering library** in Rust and expose simple primitives such as "circle", "cross", "line", "square", "text", "histogram", etc. and let each platform use it as needed.
   - **Pros:**
     - Simple to implement.
-    - Still extremely portable.
+    - Extremely portable.
     - Can also have Python embedded like the options above.
     - Can be used as a building block for other projects.
   - **Cons:**